jamestomasino/blog.tomasino.org/content/post/zombie-survival-kit.md

 ### [Petzl E97 Tikka Plus 2 Headlamp][]

-In the redundency department, along with your knives, add light to the list.
+In the redundancy department, along with your knives, add light to the list.
 A headlamp will keep your hands free to do work.
 They last a really long time with LEDs.